pachyderm/docs-content/2.3.x/deploy-manage/deploy/aws-deploy-pachyderm.md

    ```

 Once your Kubernetes cluster is up, and your infrastructure is configured,
-you are ready to prepare for the installation of Pachyderm.
+you are ready to prepare for the installation of {{%productName%}}.
 Some of the steps below will require you to keep updating the values.yaml started during the setup of the recommended infrastructure.

 {{% notice note %}}
  Secrets Manager.
-Pachyderm recommends securing and managing your secrets in a Secret Manager.
+{{%productName%}} recommends securing and managing your secrets in a Secret Manager.
 Learn about the [set up and configuration of your EKS cluster to retrieve the relevant secrets from AWS Secrets Manager](../aws-secret-manager) then resume the following installation steps.
 {{% /notice %}}

 ## 3. Create an S3 bucket
 ### Create an S3 object store bucket for data

-Pachyderm needs an S3 bucket (Object store) to store your data.
+{{%productName%}} needs an S3 bucket (Object store) to store your data.
 You can create the bucket by running the following commands:

 {{% notice warning %}}
 The S3 bucket name must be globally unique across the entire Amazon region.